 Room by Room Recommendations

-Not only is an eco-friendly remodel good for the environment, it can help you save money over time.
+Not only is an Eco-friendly remodel good for the environment, but it can also help you save money over time.
 Plus, when the time comes to list your house with a real estate company, you’ll often find that it is more marketable because of the “green factor.”